Swasth-Apps/healthcoach-help/src/pages/client/categories/messages.md

       - slug: topics/group-messages
         title: 'Group Messages '
 ---
 Effective communication is key to any kind of therapy.
-To ensure a successful treatment, coaches and clients need to have a strong relationship with elements of motivation and honesty.

 Health Coach allows users to maintain a seamless connection through texts, videos and documents.
-Clients can send messages to their coaches, or other clients who are part of the same cohort via the app.
+Clients can send messages to their coaches, or other clients who are part of the same cohort through the app.

-Whether you have some quick questions to ask from your coach or want to share a personal experience, our 24X7 message feature is one of the fastest and most convenient ways to interact.

 Health coach offers two types of messaging services to the users- Direct & Group.